Professor of Mathematics

 physical location: 327 Walker Hall

-I am teaching MAT 3310 Modeling (MWF at noon) and two sections of MAT 1020 College Algebra (M-R at 3 and 4 PM).
+I am teaching MAT 3510 Junior Honors Seminar (MWF at noon), MAT 1110 Calc 1 (M-R at 2 pm), and I am mentoring graduate students in MAT 1020 College Algebra (3 and 4 pm).
 Students should be checking ASULearn regularly for information about these courses.

-I am usually on campus Monday through Friday from 10:30 to 5:00, and my office hours are MWF at 11 AM, and M-F at 2 PM.
+I am usually on campus Monday through Friday from 10:30 to 5:15, and my office hours are MWF at 11 AM, and MTF at 1 PM.
 If you need to see me outside of class or office hours you should make an appointment.
 Email is the best way to contact me if I am not in my office.

 - co-director for the mathematics graduate program with Ross Gosky